yegor256/blog/_posts/2014/nov/2014-11-07-how-immutability-helps.md

 in the first place?
 In order to protect one programmer from another, aka [defensive programming](https://en.wikipedia.org/wiki/Defensive_programming).
-While I'm busy changing the subject of the MIME message, I want to be sure that I'm not interferred with by some other method's activity, that is changing a sender and touching my subject by mistake.
+While I'm busy changing the subject of the MIME message, I want to be sure that I'm not interfered with by some other method's activity, that is changing a sender and touching my subject by mistake.
 Encapsulation helps us narrow down the scope of the problem, while this `Email` class is doing exactly the opposite.